Littera Scripta (Economics, Corporate Finance, Finance and Valuation)

 Language: The only language accepted is English.

-Deadline: The deadline for the first issue is the 31st of May 2019.
-The deadline for the second issue is 30th of September 2019.
+Deadline: The deadline for the first issue is the 30 June 2021.
+The deadline for the second issue is 30 November 2021.
+The issue is published within two months after the deadline.

 Formal structure and layout of the manuscript is based on the template: See Appendix I. The template must be strictly followed!